-Lunch: Will Box Lunches will be provided .
+Lunch: Lunch will be provided by Bellisio's.
 (Breakfast you will be on your own).

 We will be meeting at Barker's Island Inn Restaurant (Barkers Island near Meteor) both mornings for Breakfast at 7:00 AM.

 Lodging: Free lodging is available but limited.
 We can provide space for some people in various campers, boats, and houses around the area free of charge, based on a first come first served bases.
 Please let us know if you need free lodging ASAP!
-Barkers Island Inn / Hotel is offering a $60.00 per night room special only for the S.S.
+Barkers Island Inn / Hotel is offering a $89.00 per night room special only for the S.S.
 Meteor project participants.
-(Rooms available after Feb 25, 2020).
+(Rooms available after March 25, 2022 and until April 12, 2022).
 Please reserve your room ASAP for they only blocked out a certain amount of rooms.
 Please mention "The Whale-back Clean up" to receive your special room discount.
 Their phone number is, 715-392-7152

 If you prefer to stay in another Hotel, there are a few smaller and inexpensive Hotels in the local area.
 Please Google “Hotels Superior Wisconsin” Mention you are there for the Whale-back Project.
 Some hotels will give you a discount.

-This year’s Saturday night Get-Together will only be an Outside BBQ.
+This year’s Saturday night Get-Together still being determined.
 This will be held at the Fairlawn Mansion (Not far from the Meteor).
-We will be offering free tours of the Mansion after dinner.
+Please bring your own beverages.

 You can also ask the SPM staff of the Museum for a custom tour of the Whale-back Ship you normally don't see on a regular summer tour!